ColinHask/StudySpurt/README.md

   - Allows you to input notes on what you've learned or completed during the session.

 - **User-Friendly Interface**
-  - Intuitive start screen with a brief explanation and a start button.
+  - Simple start screen with a brief explanation and a start button.
   - Easy navigation between study and break sessions.

 ## How It Works